Frequently Asked Questions

 Can I apply for financial aid?

 The Concord-Carlisle Community Chest supports Adult & Community Education financial aid for students whose circumstances require it.
-Please request this assistance when you contact the office to enroll.
+Click here for an application.

 What personal information do we collect from the people that visit our blog, website or app?